FlyingMandarine/cryptogecko/README.md

 ## What is CryptoGecko

-*A project made with React Native and TypeScript*
+_A project made with React Native and TypeScript._

 A simple mobile app to search and filter cryptocurrency information provided by the CoinGecko API.

 It is made up of three tabs:

--The Coins tab, to look through the 10.000+ crypto currencies in existence, with information regarding their logo, name, symbol, current price, market cap, and percentage changes (1h/24h/7d).
+-The Coins tab, to look through the 10.000+ cryptocurrencies in existence, with information regarding their logo, name, symbol, current price, market cap, and percentage changes (1h/24h/7d).

 -A tab to view the Top 100 Coins by Trading Volume; pretty self-explanatory.

 -Finally, a tab to view Global Market information.

-You can refine your searches in the Coin tab by filtering by name or by symbol; you can also look for exact matches by surrounding your search with quotations marks like so: "Bitcoin".
+You can refine your searches in the Coins tab by filtering by name or by symbol; you can also look for exact matches by surrounding your search with quotations marks like so: "Bitcoin".
 Searches are case-insensitive.

 ## Installing CryptoGecko